+The purpose of RMAC's Strategic Plan is to identify and communicate RMAC's objectives and goals to provide a foundation for future tactical planning and maintain a high level of transparency with the Board of Forestry and Fire Protection, RMAC's appointing body, and the public.
 In addition to laying out RMAC's objectives, the Strategic Plan documents RMAC's administration, procedures, funding, and membership.
-RMAC will review and update the Strategic Plan annually and present it to the Board for approval.
+RMAC will review and update the Strategic Plan every five years and present it to the Board for approval.